rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 === "Linux / Windows / OSX"

-    Since version `1.7.0`, Open Stage Control comes bundled with built-in MIDI support if you're using the 64bit package for Linux, OSX or Windows.
+    Open Stage Control comes bundled with built-in MIDI support if you're using the official package for Linux, OSX or Windows.

-=== "Other systems"
+=== "Other systems / Node"

     Enabling MIDI support on other systems or when building Open Stage Control from sources requires additional softwares to be installed on the server's system: